You are here

 - Per federal guidelines, students new to the district with a primary or home language other than English must be screened and placed within 30 days from the beginning of the school year.
 Throughout the remainder of the school year, this screening and placement determination must happen within two weeks of the student's enrollment.

-- Determination of ELD program placement is determined at the district level.
+- The determination of ELD program placement is determined at the district level.